-Under the CEG ROFO Agreement, CEG is not obligated to sell the remaining CEG ROFO Assets, with the exception of Carlsbad for 18 months after February 27, 2019.
+Under the CEG ROFO Agreement, CEG is not obligated to sell the remaining CEG ROFO Assets.
 In addition, any offer to sell under the CEG ROFO Agreement will be subject to an inherent conflict of interest because the same professionals within CEG's organization that are involved in acquisitions that are suitable for us have responsibilities within CEG's broader asset management business.
 Notwithstanding the significance of the services to be rendered by CEG or their designated affiliates on our behalf or of the assets which we may elect to acquire from CEG in accordance with the terms of the CEG ROFO Agreement or otherwise, CEG does not owe fiduciary duties to us or our stockholders.
 Any material transaction with CEG (including the proposed acquisition of any CEG ROFO Asset) will be subject to our related person transaction policy, which will require prior approval of such transaction by our Corporate Governance, Conflicts and Nominating Committee.